khadigaah/khadigaah/README.md

 ## 📱 Featured Projects
 - **Chat App:** A real-time chat application built with Flutter and Firebase.
-- **Ghared App:** A social media application built using React Native with Expo for creating and sharing posts. [https://github.com/khadigaah/Ghard]
 - **Notes App:** A Flutter application for note-taking, built with Bloc State Management and MVVM architecture.
 - **Backend API:** RESTful API built with Node.js and Express.